 Actions that credit energy into our body: sleeping, eating, laughing, being with someone we love, hugging, kissing, sex, doing something we love, dancing, and other beautiful things in life.

 Actions that debit energy from our body: threat, abuse, a stressful conversation, traffic, lack of sleep, hunger, sadness, misunderstanding, pain, fear, anxiety, fear of living an unfulfilled life, and other things that need us to solve them.

 Everything was ruined for me in those moments.
 I couldn’t help making it clear to my partner how much of a disaster his one suggestion had felt to me.

-But the catastrophe is even bigger when I suggest my partner drive our car on a narrow road which Google Maps tell me is the only way to reach our destination.
-His brows furrow and his face tightens.
+But the catastrophe is even bigger when I suggest my partner drive our car on a narrow road.
+Though Google Maps tells me it is the only way to reach our destination, his brows furrow and his face tightens.

 “I’m not going on that road.
 Why do you keep pushing me?
 You know how narrow this road is.”
 With every word his voice rises.

-“But I was only saying that this is the only route.
+“But this is the only route.
 I was suggesting.
 You don’t have to go if you don’t want to.”

 He continues to simmer, and I find it more convenient to keep my mouth shut in the fear of getting abandoned on a village road at sunset while stray dogs watch my every gesture.